bewillcott/bewsoftware-mdj-cli/src/main/resources/docs/init/index.md

 @@@

-#[#top] Your Manual
+# Your Manual
 ---
-It is advisable the the first file you create be this file.
+It is advisable that the first file you create be this file.
 Since the final 'jar' file will contain a stand-alone http server, it will be looking for the `index.html` file to serve up first.